flimflam-austin/hugo-cms-test/content/quick_reads/20180301-18-03-01-white-house-moves/index.md

       * Digital Director for Trump 2016 presidential campaign

-      * Told CBS 60 minutes in 2017:A _“I understood early that Facebook was how Donald Trump was going to win.
+      * Told CBS 60 minutes in 2017:A_“I understood early that Facebook was how Donald Trump was going to win.
 Twitter is how he talked to the people.
       Facebook was going to be how he won.”_
     _key: card-4-b78303ec-4873-4a68-9616-eb768d39a868
   - order: 4
+    useCheckmark: false
     body: >-
       ## Jared Kushner